PombertLab/3DFI/README.md

 ### Structural Visualization
 #### Purpose
 Visually inspecting the predicted 3D structure of a protein is an important step in determing the validity of any identified structural homolog.
 Though a .pdb file may be obtained from RaptorX or trRosetta, the quality of the fold may be low.
 Alternatively, though GESAMT may return a structural homolog with a reasonable Q-score, the quality of the alignment may be low.
 A low fold/alignment-quality can result in both false-positives (finding a structural homolog when one doesn't exist) and false-negatives (not finding a structural homolog when one exists).
 Visually inspecting protein structures and structural homolog alignments is an easy way to prevent these outcomes.
+This can be done with the excellent [ChimeraX](https://www.rbvi.ucsf.edu/chimerax/) 3D protein visualization program.

 An example of a good result, in which both the folding and the alignment are good:
 <p align="center"><img src="https://github.com/PombertLab/3DFI/blob/master/Misc/Good_Match.png" alt="Example of a good alignment" width="600"></p>